 England, the largest home country of the UK, is not a stranger to policy changes for career guidance provision over the past 20 years, some of which have been better or worse for citizens than the precedent!
-The most recently launched policy paper 'Making the best of everyone's talents and ...
+The most recently launched policy paper 'Making the best of everyone's talents and skills' ...

 April 1, 2018John McCarthy

 This post follows well on the last post entitled Changing Places!
-This Report, commissioned by the Centre for Better Ageing (UK) and undertaken by the Institute for Employment Studies (Brighton), presents the workplace and job-related factors that make employment fulfilling for older workers, offering insights into both the attitudes of ...
+This Report, commissioned by the Centre for Better Ageing (UK) and undertaken by the Institute for Employment Studies (Brighton), presents the workplace and job-related factors that make employment fulfilling for older workers, offering insights into both the attitudes of older ...

 February 27, 2017John McCarthy